Capsule Endoscopy

 How big is the Capsule Endoscopy device?

-• Screen for a cause of gastrointestinal bleeds, especially for a source of unexplained bleeding in the small intestine.
+• To screen for a cause of gastrointestinal bleeds, especially for a source of unexplained bleeding in the small intestine.

-• Screen for a cause of unexplained abdominal pain that could not be located and identified with the first round of imaging studies.
+• To screen for a cause of unexplained abdominal pain that could not be located and identified with the first round of imaging studies.

 • To screen for ulcers in the digestive tract, including stomach ulcers and duodenal ulcers, which can be a cause of abdominal discomfort and gastrointestinal bleeding.